Buying Freehold and Leasehold Property

 However, the leaseholder can negotiate with the freeholder (ie the building owner) for a lease extension – and if the leaseholder has owned a flat for at least two years, then subject to certain restrictions, they can force the freeholder to grant them what is known as a formal or statutory lease extension.
 This is your legal right as a leaseholder, and provides an additional 90 years onto the end of your lease.

 The other main disadvantage with some leasehold flats relates to their management.
 The starting position is that the freeholder responsible for managing the flat – they will set the service charge and maintain the block, choosing contractors or a management company to do so.
 However as many leaseholders have found out, freeholders don’t always do the best job of managing a block properly for a reasonable price.
-And that can prove expensive for the leaseholder.
+And especially if your freeholder is not maintaining your property properly, that can prove expensive for the leaseholders.

 However there are 3 potential solutions to this issue for leaseholders: